66 Models

 The Swedish Connection

+It is notable that the two earliest production cameras in my database have both been found in Sweden (both by contributor Göran Årelind), the earliest probably less than 250 cameras from the beginning.
 The ad below for the new Yashica-Mat and Yashica A, C, and LM (the last three released in 1956) is by Swedish Yashica importer A.B.
 Fritz Weist & Co in the April 1957 edition of Swedish photography magazine, Foto (this importer seemed to get the Yashica models before Molander & son who was associated with the earlier Yashicaflex period, although there is also some evidence that the two companies were linked in some way).
 Given the apparent April 1957 release date for the Yashica-Mat and magazine lead times, this early ad is quite remarkable in terms of timing and reinforces the close link between Yashica and Sweden:

 (Document image courtesy of Göran Årelind)